University of Massachusetts Global: University of Massachusetts

 In September 2021, Brandman affiliated with the University of Massachusetts (UMass) via a change of control agreement and rebranded as UMass Global.
 The development followed UMass' announcement two years prior that it would launch an online affiliate.
 The arrangement calls for Chapman to receive $96 million from UMass Global, with disbursements to be made over a 10-year term.
 UMass Global has also agreed to buy its Irvine, California, campus for $37 million.
-There will be leadership and oversight overlap between the UMass Board of Regents and that of UMass Global.
+There will be leadership and oversight overlap between the UMass Board of Trustees and that of UMass Global.

 While the Brandman name was still in use, Military Times ranked the university as one of the nation’s "Best for Vets" for 2021.

 As of September 2021, UMass Global had 23,000 students online and in person, with the majority being on the West Coast.
 For the academic year 2022–2023, UMass Global had approximately 19,000 students with over 13,000 enrolled in courses for academic credit and nearly 5,500 enrolled in non-credit extended education courses.